AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. Select **Run**.
 Review the output.
 Notice the different phrases extracted in the *Details* section.
 These phrases should contribute most to the text's meaning.

-## Summarize text with Azure AI Language in Azure AI Foundry portal
+## Summarize text with Azure AI Language in Microsoft Foundry portal

 1. Let's look at Azure AI Language's summarization capabilities.
 In the Language playground, select *Summarize information*, then select the **Summarize text** tile.